hasanissa25/Graduate-Admission-Management-System/README.md

     * Here you can view all the student recommendations made by the professor.
     * You can click the Send Email button, to generate an email notification to the student containing the decision made by the professor.

+* Note: All the functionalities mentioned in the Project description were completed